-He was right in a way.
-But to date I have taken basically the same themes and written about them in different ways.
+To date I have taken basically the same themes and written about them in different ways.
 Some of these have been interesting and have generated a great deal of discussion.
-Others that I thought were really relevant generated no discussion.
-Possibly because everyone agreed with them or possibly because the writing put the reader to sleep, probably the latter.
+Others that I thought were really relevant generated no discussion at all.
+Each to their own.
 But the question remains what else can I write about?

 Protestant husband: Those Catholics they breed like rabbits.
 Thirty years we have been married and we only have two children.

 Protestant Wife: Yes dear but we only had sex twice.

 And that pretty much sums up the British and sex.

 But what about the deaf and sex.
 Is it worth writing about?

 Before sex there is pre-sex.
 Not foreplay but finding someone to have sex with.
 As a young whipper snipper I liked chasing skirt.
 Of course being deaf chasing the skirt is essentially different.
 I could have limited my self solely to the Deaf community but, hey, there are lots of fish in the sea.

 Pubs and nightclubs are loud and not conductive to hearing well with hearing aids.
 They also make it difficult to talk because they are so loud and it is hard to monitor ones voice and be understood.
 The answer for me was to be DEAF and as DEAF as possible.
 I never went without paper and pen.
 I loved going to bars with deaf mates because we could sign and signing in the middle of the bar is a great way to get attention.